This video segment is one of five lessons in the “Creating a Gospel-Centered Marriage: Finances” seminar.

 First Things First

 Frequently, the impetus for wanting to eliminate debt is a financial crisis.
-A significant financial event (i.e., job loss, major home repair, car wreck, health issue, etc.) thrusts a financial crisis forefront of life.
+A significant financial event (i.e., job loss, home roof repair Utah, car wreck, health issue, etc.) thrusts a financial crisis forefront of life.
 As the crisis climaxes, the situation is compounded by the intrusion of many new decisions and creditors calling demanding their money.

 In this environment it is easy for “the squeaky wheel to get the oil;” whoever threatens the most, when you happen to have some money, gets paid.
 In the absence of a prioritized plan, however, haphazard efforts at paying debt can make a bad situation worse.
 If this is your situation, then it is imperative that you have a “first things first” mindset towards your debts.
 Before paying off any other debt, you should ensure that the following expenses are covered: